GithmiHashara/Amarise-Social-App/README.md

+React
+React is at the core of the Instagram clone, providing a powerful and flexible framework for building the user interface.
+By utilizing React's component-based architecture, the app achieves a modular and maintainable structure, making it easier to manage and scale.
+React's virtual DOM enhances performance, ensuring that updates to the user interface are handled efficiently, even when dealing with dynamic content like user posts, comments, and interactions.
+This technology allows the Instagram clone to deliver a smooth and responsive user experience, essential for a modern social media platform.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.